 According to Foucault, the panopticon model is as fascinating as it is frightening, and it illustrates Foucault’s views on the unequal power dynamic between citizens and government in general in the best possible way.

+A Panopticon for the masses To achieve Bentham’s form of a panopticon model, architectural change is required.
+It is the well-known dome prisons that are architecturally designed specifically for this purpose.
+Security cameras achieve the same effect.
+The subjects can be viewed undisturbed by the observers without the subjects being able to engage in dialogue with them.
 To make the panopticon a reality, either a lot of money is needed for architectural redesign, or enough money is needed to install means of large-scale observation – such as security cameras.
 Permission to build and install, as well as the financial resources are often in the hands of the government and larger organizations.

 The democratization of AI, however, can be a game-changer for this dynamic.
 A simple algorithm can be developed at relatively little cost and function as thousands of observers.
 Not only is this useful for governments in the analysis of big data, this same tool can now be used by citizens to create a panopticon effect.
 AI thus makes surveillance by citizens, Inverse Surveillance, possible.